NORTHLEACH’S “warm” and “generous” music museum owner has died at the age of 82.

 Together they set up Harding’s Antiques, which soon became a world renowned music box restorer, in North London.

 “It was a time where there were music boxes everywhere but Keith had lots of them which needed repairing,” said John.
 “No-one knew how to mend them properly so he and Cliff devised all the methods needed to repair them.”

 It was in London he met his now former wife and her three children.
 After marrying, they went on to have two children of their own together.

 In 1987, Keith and his wife and children moved to Northleach and Keith Harding’s World of Mechanical Music was born.
 Cliff moved with them and was his business partner for 50 years.
 After Cliff’s death three years ago, John said Keith was “never the same again”.

 Following his move to Northleach, Keith threw himself into everything he could in the community.
 He was an active member of Cotswold Canal Trust, a member of Cirencester Church Choir and Cirencester Male Voice Choir.

-Keith and Eva divorced 15 years after moving to the Cotswolds and soon after, a chance meeting led him to meet John.
+Keith and his wife divorced 15 years after moving to the Cotswolds and soon after, a chance meeting led him to meet John.